Online: Year of the Novel – Phase One

 The difference between story and plot, and how you can make one into the other.

-In this session we’ll discuss what makes a character complex and compelling and what you can do to make your character as alive on the page as s/he is in your head.
+In this session we’ll discuss what makes a character complex and compelling and what you can do to make you character as alive on the page as they are in your head.

-We’ll talk about the advantages and disadvantages of first, second and third point of view (POV), and which works best in what circumstances.
-We’ll also consider the relationship between POV and voice.
+We’ll talk about the advantages and disadvantages of first, second and third POV, and which works best in what circumstances.

 6. Showing and telling